kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 _**User**_

-What would be the difference between HomekitServer and AccessoryServer ?
+What would be the difference between HomekitServer and HomekitAccessoryServer ?

 ---

 _**Assistant**_

 Great question!
-Here’s a clear comparison of **HomekitServer** vs **AccessoryServer** in the context of your modular split:
+Here’s a clear comparison of **HomekitServer** vs **HomekitAccessoryServer** in the context of your modular split:

 ---